Key Rubber Parts Defects You Need To Know

 Common Rubber Parts Defects

-In any of the aforementioned rubber molding processes, defects can arise in the final product.
-This can make your rubber parts more difficult to work with or, in some cases, make them entirely unusable.
+In any of the aforementioned rubber molding processes, defects can arise in the final product — including those specific to rubber compression molding defects.
+These issues can make your rubber parts more difficult to work with or, in some cases, render them entirely unusable.

-Some of the most common rubber molding defects you might experience include the following points.
+Some of the most common rubber moulding defects you might experience include the following points.

 • Shrinkage